🇨🇿

 Hidden Risk

-Navigable — lard and meat stock are default in traditional Czech cooking but reliably avoidable with direct questioning
+Lard and meat stock are the default in traditional Czech cooking, invisible on the menu.
+Both are reliably avoidable with two direct questions before ordering at any conventional venue.

 Language